ADU Builder San Diego

 Current Status of the California ADU Grant Program

 The California Accessory Dwelling Unit (ADU) Grant Program has seen significant updates and developments in 2023.
-Here’s the latest on its availability:
+Here’s what you need to know about its current availability:

 Previous Funding and Program Pause: